hejalaszlo/FluoAnalysis/README.md

 # FluoAnalysis
 The FluoAnalysis MATLAB toolbox provides a robust and versatile platform for the integrated analysis of calcium imaging and electrophysiological data, supporting diverse neuroscience research applications.
+It especially focuses on the spectral analysis of imaging data acquired from hundreds of cells in a network with high sampling rate.
+The toolbox provides both fully automatable script-based analysis, as well as a detailed GUI thourgh which most of the features can be used by researchers without programming background.

 # Install
 Just download the files and add them to the Matlab path.